Glasgow Airport: 1970s–1990s

-Post 2000
+Post-2000

-The airport serves a variety of destinations throughout Canada, Europe and the Middle East. easyJet, Jet2.com, Loganair and TUI Airways are all based at the airport.
+It serves a variety of destinations throughout Canada, Europe and the Middle East.
 The terminal consists of three piers; the West Pier, Central Pier and East Pier.
 The West Pier, commonly known as the International Pier, was built as part of the 1989 extension project and is the principal international and long haul departure point.
 All but two of the stands on this pier are equipped with airbridges.
 This pier has stands 27 - 36.
-In 2019, the pier received the ability to facilitate the A380 following an £8 million upgrade.
+In 2019, the pier received the ability to facilitate the Airbus A380 following an £8 million upgrade.

-The Central Pier was part of the original 1966 building.
-The British Airways gates are located in the 1971 extension at the end of the pier, with Heathrow and Gatwick shuttles making up most of its traffic as well as BA CityFlyer flights to London City.
+The Central Pier is part of the original 1966 building.
+The main user of the pier is British Airways, who tend to use the majority of its gates, with London shuttles (to Heathrow, Gatwick and London City) making up almost all its traffic.
 The British Airways lounge is located on this pier, across from gate 15.
-Aer Lingus and Flybe formerly operated from the centre pier.
+Aer Lingus, Loganair, Jet2.com and TUI Airways also operate from the central pier.
 Most of the stands on this pier are equipped with airbridges.
-This pier has stands 14 - 26.
+This pier has stands 14–26.
+The now defunct airlines Flybe and British Midland (bmi) were once major users of the Central Pier.

 The East Pier, constructed in the mid-1970s, was originally used for international flights but in recent years has been re-developed for use by low-cost airlines.
 None of the stands on this pier are equipped with airbridges.
-The main users of this pier are easyJet, Jet2.com, Loganair and Ryanair.
+The main users of this pier are easyJet and Loganair.
 In 2015, a £3 million extension was added to the pier, creating space for 750,000 extra passengers a year.
 This pier has stands 1–12.

-In late 2007, work commenced on Skyhub (located between Terminal 1 and Terminal 2) which created a single, purpose-built security screening area in place of the previous individual facilities for each of the three piers, the other side effect being an enlarged duty-free shopping area created by taking most of the previous landside shopping and restaurant facilities airside.
+In late 2007 work commenced on Skyhub (located between Terminal 1 and Terminal 2) which created a single, purpose-built security screening area in place of the previous individual facilities for each of the three piers, the other side effect being an enlarged duty-free shopping area created by taking most of the previous landside shopping and restaurant facilities airside.
 This new arrangement also frees up space in the departure lounges through the removal of the separate duty-free shops in the West and Central Piers.
 This however meant that the former public viewing areas of the apron are now airside, making the airport inaccessible to aviation enthusiasts and spectators.